hofstadter-io/mvs/README.md

 ### Development

+Want to help out?

-Commands if you want to develop `mvs`.
+Here are sommands if you want to develop `mvs`.

-Make sure you have go 1.14 and cue 0.0.15 installed.
+Make sure you have go 1.14 and [cue installed](https://cuelang.org/docs/install/).
+We are mainly [developing with cuelang tip](https://github.com/cuelang/cue/blob/master/doc/contribute.md#overview-1) (just step-1 at the link)

 ```shell
 # Fetch deps (go and cue)